AshtonElliott/ConfliBERT-DockerContainerization/README.md

 ## Datasets

 If you do not have a dataset of your own set up, we have a number of preset datasets.
 These include:
-- 20news.json
+- 20news
-- BBC_News.json
+- BBC_News
-- BBC_News_Demo.json
+- BBC_News_Demo
-- IndiaPoliceEvents_docs.json
+- IndiaPoliceEvents_docs
-- IndiaPoliceEvents_sents.json
+- IndiaPoliceEvents_sents
-- insightCrime.json
+- insightCrime
-- re3d.json
+- re3d
-- satp_relevant.json
+- satp_relevant

 The details of each dataset can be found here (under "Evaluation Datasets"): https://github.com/eventdata/ConfliBERT/blob/main/README.md